 Psychotherapy.
 Helping you gain a better understanding of the issues troubling you.

-There are many different psychotherapy approaches.
-Here, we give a general overview of psychotherapy and look at a particular approach: CBT.
+There are many different types of psychotherapy.
+Here, we give a general overview of psychotherapy and look at three of their main apporaches.

 Psychotherapy is an umbrella term that includes many techniques designed to help deal with aspects of our emotions or behaviour that we wish to change.